Dear Readers:

 When I was living in the UK, every week we would use our regular grocery home delivery service from Tesco.
 Every week it was a different delivery driver, but each of them was consistently cheerful, helpful, chatty and above all had a great authentic personal brand.
 When writing my new book (Corporate Brand Personality), I spoke to Mark Chapman, Tesco’s customer fulfilment centre’s director, to find out how they achieve this level of consistency.
 Amongst other things, Mark told me that Tesco ask their drivers to bring their personality to work – they want them to be authentic and project their personal brands.

 Now achieving this is not easy of course – everybody needs some guidance and tools to be able to clarify their true authentic core and brand.
 Which is why at Walking TALL we’ve developed a methodology that helps not just leaders but front of house and ‘shop floor’ employees discover their brand and project this in their everyday work and interactions with customers.
 This is what creates real corporate brand personality and is what your customers remember as the brand experience.
-In our work with Grosvenor House, JW Marriott Hotel in London, we worked with all 500+ associates, from the executive team to the front of house associates.
-Grosvenor House were able to report 2 specific and significant improvements in their guest service metrics, which they accredited to the Walking TALL training programme.

 They had a 5% improvement in employee engagement and an unprecedented increase of 15.9% in improvement of one of their key behaviours of “staff being warm and hospitality”.
 Needless to say, General Manager Stuart Bowery was delighted with these figures.
 They now have a Walking TALL License to continue to provide our programme in- house delivered by their own trainers.